robotastic/trunk-recorder/docs/CONFIGURE.md

 ## Research

 Before you can start entering values, you will need to do a little research about the radio system you are trying to capture and the correct parameters for receiving it.
 [Radio Reference](http://www.radioreference.com/apps/db/?coid=1) is a great place to learn about a radio system.
 Search for your location and then select the system you are trying to record.
 Take note of the frequencies that the system uses.
 You will want to make sure you can cover the range of frequencies used with one or more SDRs.
 Also look at the System Type, which tells you if it is a Trunked system and what type it is.
-For Trunked systems, you will need to write down the control channels, and alternate control channels.
+For Trunked systems, you will need to take note of the control channels, and alternate control channels.

 ### Frequency